This is Me

 “And why us?
 Why is it our realms being infected?”
 Fen asked.

-“When the fae faded from Vyrindor, two of their mirrors were lost; one in Mistbloom, one in Silvermoss.
-There is another in the Glimmer.
-The one through which his magic is leaking.”
+“When the fae faded from Vyrindor, two of their mirrors were lost.
+One in Mistbloom, one in Silvermoss.
+Maelor has another in the Glimmer.
+The one he is plotting to escape through, and the one through which even now his magic is leaking.”

 “The dryad will only slow me down,” Fen said.
 “I’ll go alone and take the fae’s head.”

 “You are reflected, here.
 If one of you steps through the mirror, then both of you must.
 Simultaneously.
-Otherwise, you will not pass.”
+Otherwise, you will not enter the Glimmer.”

 “You have no option but to trust me.
 Maelor will escape if you do not act.
-You must work together.
+You must work together, and swiftly.
 It is the only way.”

 “We are nothing alike.
 I’d be better on my own,” Fen said.